Pope Julius II: Early life

-Della Rovere, as a young man, showed traits of being rough, coarse and given to bad language.
+Della Rovere, as a young man, showed traits of being rough, coarse and inclined to bad language.
 During the late 1490s, he became more closely acquainted with Cardinal de’ Medici and his cousin Giulio de’ Medici, both of whom would later become Pope, (i.e. Leo X and Clement VII, respectively).
 The two dynasties became uneasy allies in the context of papal politics.
 Both houses desired an end to the occupation of Italian lands by the armies of France.
 He seemed less enthused by theology; rather, Paul Strathern argues, his imagined heroes were military leaders such as Frederic Colonna.

 Cardinalate

 After his uncle was elected Pope Sixtus IV on 10 August 1471, Giuliano was appointed Bishop of Carpentras in the Comtat Venaissin on 16 October 1471.
 In an act of overt nepotism he was immediately raised to the cardinalate on 16 December 1471, and assigned the same titular church as that formerly held by his uncle, San Pietro in Vincoli.
-Guilty of serial simony and pluralism, he held several powerful offices at once: in addition to the archbishopric of Avignon he held no fewer than eight bishoprics, including Lausanne from 1472, and Coutances (1476–1477).
+Guilty of serial simony and pluralism, he held several powerful offices at once: in addition to the archbishopric of Avignon he held no fewer than eight bishoprics, including Lausanne from 1472, Coutances (1476–1477), Catania (1473–1474).

 In 1474, Giuliano led an army to Todi, Spoleto, and Città di Castello as papal legate.
 He returned to Rome in May in the company of Duke Federigo of Urbino, who promised his daughter in marriage to Giuliano's brother Giovanni, who was subsequently named Lord of Senigallia and of Mondovì.
 On 22 December 1475, Pope Sixtus IV created the new Archdiocese of Avignon, assigning to it as suffragan dioceses the Sees of Vaison, Cavaillon, and Carpentras.
 He appointed Giuliano as the first archbishop.
 Giuliano held the archdiocese until his later election to the papacy.
 In 1476 the office of Legate was added, and he left Rome for France in February.
 On 22 August 1476 he founded the Collegium de Ruvere in Avignon.
 He returned to Rome on 4 October 1476.

 In 1479, Cardinal Giuliano served his one-year term as Chamberlain of the College of Cardinals.
 In this office he was responsible for collecting all the revenues owed to the cardinals as a group (from ad limina visits, for example) and for the proper disbursements of appropriate shares to cardinals who were in service in the Roman Curia.